 What makes FSI special as compared to its competition now, and how will it hold that advantage in the future.

-Truth is that for the most part FSI provides the same type services to its customers, however it does so using a unique technology with NO FLARE as follow consider the following significant differences:
+Truth is that for the most part, FSI provides the same type services to its customers, however, it does so use a unique technology with NO FLARE as follow consider the following significant differences:

-- Competition uses thermal oxidizers for air pollution control
+- The competition uses thermal oxidizers for air pollution control

 - There are dozens of manufacturers that sell thermal oxidization technology; therefore industrial service companies that use them don’t have a unique approach to degassing and are pretty much resolved to selling price only.

-- Patent pending Chiller module where a portion of product is recovered when vapor is condensed back into liquid (also used to increase capacity of unit without sacrificing space)
+- Patent pending Chiller module where a portion of the product is recovered when vapor is condensed back into liquid (also used to increase the capacity of a unit without sacrificing space)

 - Patented Exhaust heat is used to power oxidizer that operates in parallel with the engine (two air pollution control devices) at one O&M price)